 Value or Cost

 This is the most important consideration when it comes to cars.
-The initial cost to buy, even with a loan, is quite a large sum and weighing the inherent depreciation attached with cars.
+The initial upfront cost and depreciation are two sigificant factors when it comes to determining the value of any car.
 New or Used, every car depreciates in value at a steady rate.
 However, the effect of the depreciation will be different for a new car buyer and a used car buyer.

 When it comes to settling on a particular variant of a specific model, the feature list is where the decision is made.
 Most people generally make the argument that most of the tech features in used cars is outdated and not the latest and greatest.
-The discussion here comes down to getting the latest features, but not all when you buy new OR getting the best in-class features, albeit slightly older.
+The discussion here comes down to getting a few of the latest features when you buy new OR getting the best-in-class features when buying used.

 When it comes to buying a car, there are two sides to that coin.
 New cars are good if you want the latest model in your garage.
 Objectively though, used cars offer greater value which completely offset the shortcomings of buying a used car.